-KNOXVILLE, Tenn. — UPDATE Jan.
-11, 2021 KPD has identified a suspect in a fatal shooting outside a Knoxville bar.
+UPDATE Jan.
+11, 2021: KPD has identified a suspect in a fatal shooting outside a Knoxville bar.

 Authorities are looking for Landon Hank Black, 25, of Knoxville.
 He is wanted on first-degree murder charges for the death of 30-year-old Brandon Lee.

-The shooting happened in the parking lot of Billiards and Brews on Unicorn Drive.
+The shooting happened in a parking lot adjacent to Billiards and Brews.

 Black is described as a white male, approximately 6’1” and weighing 200 pounds.
 He has brown eyes and brown hair.